deep-sec/tw/styling-guide-snippet.md

 ### Pronouns

 To cut down on the number of pronouns in your writing, replace the user with the grammatical person "you".
-If you do find yourself using pronouns, make sure they are necessary, and if so, use the gender neutral "they/them".
+If you do find yourself using pronouns,make sure they are necessary, and if so, use the gender neutral "they/them".

 |Good|Bad|
 -|-